 Customers Trust Your Brand Whenever It Appears

 One important part of building trust is to standardize your advertising, slogans, and services throughout your whole company.
 Make sure that the customer service department has the same information as the sales department.
-Even brand appearance and logo matter, so when you print materials or shop name tags, make sure they match the rest of your brand’s image.
+Even brand appearance and logo matter for customers, so when you print materials or shop name tags, make sure they match the rest of your brand’s image.

 Inspire Trust in Business